 If you’re feeling really spontaneous, you can set up your search with your preferred dates and departing airport (and any other must’s like airline or number of stops if you want) and click the explore map option.
 From here you can see a whole map of options with pricing.
 This is a great way to find cheap flights for unexpected destinations.
 Sometimes you may just find a city you never realized you just had to visit.

 Sign Up For Scotts Cheap Deals

-This site is TOTALLY free, and sends you daily deals that they find.
+This site is TOTALLY free and sends you daily deals that they find.
 They basically scour Google Flights for insane deals and notify its subscribers.
 Not all the deals last long enough to buy, and they don’t always leave from your departing city (but hey, now you know that doesn’t really matter!).
 I’ve seen some crazy deals like $300 to fly to Denmark, London and Paris to name a few.
-You have to be flexible, but again, if you know that you can take vacation in a few months, you may be able to score that ticket and deal with your boss later.
+You have to be flexible, but again, if you know that you can take a vacation in a few months, you may be able to score that ticket and deal with your boss later.

 Using a card that helps to get you points.
 I only recommend using this method if you travel a lot.
 I finally made the decision this year to get the American Express Platinum card (you can apply here).
 It had so many benefits, like $200 in Uber credits and also my preferred airline.
 There was also a slew of other perks like access to lounges all over the world and various other discounts.
 For someone like me who travels quite a bit, it was worth the steep annual fee.
 I end up saving money because of it too between the credits and not spending as much at the airport on coffee and food.
 I recommend really doing your research on these and weighing out the pros and cons.
 If you plan to just take one to two trips a year it may be better to use a card that gives you cash back instead.
 I personally love my Citi card for that.